SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-09-rethinking-npis.md

 [motivated reasoning](https://en.wikipedia.org/wiki/Motivated_reasoning)
 to conclude that we should do what we want to do anyway.
-That was certainly the case in the 1918 flu pandemic in the US, as shown in a marvelous historical article by Emily Martin in _National Geographic_ this month. <sup id="fn4a">[[4]](#fn4)</sup>  People really wanted it to be over, so just acted as if it were so &ndash; at the cost of prolonging infections for _years_ into the 1920s, and an absolutely steadfast determination not to remember.
+That was certainly the case in the 1918 flu pandemic in the US, as shown in a marvelous historical article by Emily Martin in _National Geographic_ this month. <sup id="fn4a">[[4]](#fn4)</sup> People really wanted the flu pandemic to be over, so just acted as if it were so &ndash; at the cost of prolonging infections for _years_ into the 1920s, and an absolutely steadfast determination not to remember any lessons from the pandemic.
 Why do you think you studied World War I in school, but not the 1918 flu pandemic that killed more people?
 Selective blindness is why!

 <img src="{{ site.baseurl }}/images/bela-lugosi-as-dracula.gif" width="200" height="148" alt="Either Bela Lugosi as Dracula, or your humble Weekend Editor seeing a mask worn below the nose." title="Either Bela Lugosi as Dracula, or your humble Weekend Editor seeing a mask worn below the nose." style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 So&hellip; we'll continue to mask, but try to control our rage at seeing unmasked people,